The Woody Woodpecker and Friends Classic Cartoon Collection

 The Woody Woodpecker and Friends Classic Cartoon Collection is a three-disc DVD collection of theatrical cartoons produced by Walter Lantz Productions for Universal Pictures between 1930 and 1958.
-The set was released by Universal Studios Home Entertainment on July 24, 2007, and marks the first time a collection of cartoons starring Woody Woodpecker and the other Lantz characters have been widely available on home video (a previous fifteen-volume collection of Woody Woodpecker Show DVDs was made available for mail order through Columbia House in the early 2000s).
+The set was released by Universal Pictures Home Entertainment on July 24, 2007, and marks the first time a collection of cartoons starring Woody Woodpecker and the other Lantz characters have been widely available on home video (a previous fifteen-volume collection of Woody Woodpecker Show DVDs was made available for mail order through Columbia House in the early 2000s).

-Included in the set are 75 cartoon shorts, including the first 45 Woody Woodpecker cartoons, in production order.
-The other thirty cartoons include five Andy Panda shorts, five Chilly Willy shorts, five Oswald the Lucky Rabbit shorts, five Swing Symphonies, and ten one-shot Cartune Classics.
+Included in the set are 75 cartoon shorts, including 45 cartoons featuring Woody Woodpecker and 30 other Universal cartoons including those featuring Oswald the Lucky Rabbit, Andy Panda, and Chilly Willy, and some Swing Symphonies.

 A second collection was issued in 2008.